Who doesn’t love this line from The Godfather? Classic. Who doesn’t love a good cannoli? Hmm, I’m not 100% on that one. Yet.

 Tea towels or just cloth towels

-Also, for those who don’t like to cook or bake with alcohol – grape juice, cranberry juice, pomegranate juice, apple juice..any sweet juice of a fruit, especially ones used in or to make wine, can be substituted.
+Also, for those who don’t like to cook or bake with alcohol – grape juice, cranberry juice, pomegranate juice, apple juice; any sweet juice of a fruit except citrus, especially ones used in or to make wine, can be substituted.
 Just add a little more vinegar to insure you get enough acid to relax the dough.

-Technically, I know, this is not baking, and if you prefer to steer clear of the deep fry, you can bake the shell.
+Technically, I know, this is not baking, and if you prefer to steer clear of the deep fry, you can bake the shells.
 You won’t get the snappy, blistery texture and appearance that make cannoli so special, but I’m sure it’ll taste good nonetheless.
-Here’s a link where the cook bakes some of his cannoli shells: http://www.ifood.tv/network/cannoli/recipes
+Here’s a link for baked cannoli shells: http://italiannotes.com/oven-baked-cannoli-with-dried-fruit/

 Makes approximately 22-24 4-inch cannoli